 Did you know that a dog bite can represent a public health risk?
 Despite the sense of security that owning a dog can provide, dog owners may be liable for the damage that their pets cause to anyone who comes onto their property, whether it’s delivery or repair personnel, law enforcement officers, or guests and their children.
 You shouldn’t let a single bite bring you to financial ruin or health complications.
-Get the help you need today by consulting a personal injury lawyer in Las Vegas.
+Get the help you need today by consulting a Las Vegas dog bite attorney.

 Understanding Dog Bites in Las Vegas, Nevada

 NRS Chapter 202.500 defines a dog as “vicious” if it inflicts severe bodily harm without being provoked.
 This is different from calling a dog “dangerous,” which an owner is legally allowed to have for the purpose of protecting their home.
 A dangerous dog is allowed, for example, to attack someone in defense if provoked or someone who is committing a crime.

 The American Humane Association has compiled statistical data regarding dog bites: